Ruksana Khan

 Ruksana Parveen Khan (born 4 January 1981) is a Pakistani former cricketer who played as a bowler.
-She appeared in 5 One Day Internationals for Pakistan, all at the 1997 World Cup.
+She appeared in 5 Women's One Day Internationals (WODIs) for Pakistan, all at the 1997 World Cup.
 She made her WODI debut against Denmark on 10 December 1997.

 Against South Africa, she bowled eight overs and took 2 wickets for 43 runs, her only WODI wickets.